Sir Standish Hartstonge, 1st Baronet: Family

 Hartstonge married three times.
-His first wife, whom he married around 1650, was Elizabeth Jermyn (or Jermy) of Gunton Hall, Norfolk, daughter of Francis Jermyn and Alice Irby, daughter of Sir Anthony Irby.
+His first wife, whom he married around 1650, was Elizabeth Jermyn (or Jermy) of Gunton Hall, Norfolk, daughter of Francis Jermyn and Alice Irby, daughter of Sir Anthony Irby and Alice Tash.
 They had 11 children, including Francis, Standish, John, Alice and Jane.
 According to the memorial stone he erected in honour of his grandfather, seven of his children, three sons and four daughters, were alive in 1676.

 Elizabeth died in 1663 and is commemorated by a stone plaque in St Mary's Cathedral, Limerick.
 His second wife was Anne Bramhall, daughter of John Bramhall, Archbishop of Armagh and Elinor Halley, who died in 1682.
 They had no children.
 His third wife was Joanna Gwynne Price, daughter of George Gwynne of Llanelwedd, Radnorshire, and his wife Sybil.
 Joanna was the widow of James Price and sister of Sir Rowland Gwynne, who was MP for Radnorshire, but died in a debtors' prison.
 She and Standish had one son, Gwynne (born 1685).

 His eldest son Francis died in 1688 and the title passed to Francis's son Sir Standish Hartstonge, 2nd Baronet.
 His son Standish followed his father to the Irish Bar and was MP for Kilkenny City from 1695 until his death in 1704.
 A third son John was Bishop of Ossory 1693–1714, and Bishop of Derry 1714–1717.
 His daughter Alice married Anthony Maude, member of the Irish House of Commons for Cashel and High Sheriff of Tipperary, and was the mother of Sir Robert Maude, 1st Baronet and of Anne, who married Jerome Ryves, Dean of St Patrick's Cathedral Dublin.
 Her descendants acquired the titles Viscount Hawarden and Earl de Montalt.
-His daughter Jane married Arthur Chamberlain Brownlow, MP for Armagh County, and was the mother of William Brownlow, who like his father was MP for Armagh.
+His daughter Jane married Arthur Chamberlain Brownlow, MP for County Armagh, and was the mother of William Brownlow, who like his father was MP for Armagh.
 Later generations of the Brownlow family acquired the title Baron Lurgan.

 Sir Standish left the bulk of his estate to his youngest son, Gwynne, a decision which resulted in a long lawsuit between Gwynne and the younger Sir Standish, which eventually went in favour of Gwynne.